List of prime ministers of New Zealand by place of birth

 This is a list of prime ministers of New Zealand by place of birth.
-Of New Zealand's forty-one prime ministers, nineteen were born in New Zealand, nineteen in the United Kingdom (including one in what is now the Republic of Ireland, but was then part of the United Kingdom of Great Britain and Ireland), two in Australia, and one in Portugal.
-Of those born in New Zealand, eleven were born in the North Island, and eight in the South Island.
+Of New Zealand's forty-two prime ministers, twenty were born in New Zealand, nineteen in the United Kingdom (including one in what is now the Republic of Ireland, but was then part of the United Kingdom of Great Britain and Ireland), two in Australia, and one in Portugal.
+Of those born in New Zealand, eleven were born in the North Island, and nine in the South Island.
 All prime ministers in office since 1960 have been born in New Zealand.